 below that, if we don’t use this way of assigning a new value to the

-variable, we get a message “(hiding previous one of type ….)”
+variable, we get a message “(overriding previous instance, with had type ….)”

-However there are other reasons why this second method of redefining the value of a variable.
+There are other reasons for using this second method of redefining the value of a variable.
 They have to do with the software functionality

 Note that if you have not assigned a value to a variable you cannot

 use this method.
 You need to first use

 atlas> z:=1 Error during analysis of expression at <standard input>:2:0-4 Undefined identifier 'z' in assignment z:=1 Expression analysis failed Evaluation aborted. atlas> set z=1 Variable z: int atlas> z Value: 1 atlas> z:=2 Value: 2 atlas>

 The software will often accept a simpler data type (like an integer) in a place where a more complicated one (like a rational number) is required, as long as this can be done without ambiguity:

 atlas> set y=3 Identifier y: int atlas> set z=3/2 Identifier z: rat atlas> y+z Value: 9/2 atlas> whattype(y+z) type: rat atlas>

 This works in most cases.
 However, there are some exceptions when the software does not switch to the appropriate data type.